opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 <p class="dimension-indicator"><code>many rows per patient</code></p>
 ## wl_clockstops

-National Waiting List Clock Stops
+Waiting List Minimum Data Set Clock Stops

+These data are from the patient-level [Waiting List Minimum Data Set (WLMDS)](https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/wlmds/), which are reported separately from the aggregate [Referral to Treatment (RTT) data](https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/).

-This dataset contains all completed referral-to-treatment (RTT) pathways with a "clock stop" date between May 2021 and May 2022.
+The WL_Clockstops dataset contains all completed referral-to-treatment (RTT) pathways with a "clock stop" date between May 2021 and May 2022.
 Patients referred for non-emergency consultant-led treatment are on RTT pathways.
 The "clock start" date is the date of the first referral that starts the pathway.
 The "clock stop" date is when the patient either: receives treatment;